jamland/mono-switch/README.md

 # Development

-The use of the [yarn](https://yarnpkg.com/) package manager is **strongly** recommended, as opposed to using `npm` by [electron-webpack-quick-start](https://github.com/electron-userland/electron-webpack-quick-start) used as basis for this project.
+The use of the [yarn](https://yarnpkg.com/) package manager is **strongly** recommended, as opposed to using `npm`, by [electron-webpack-quick-start](https://github.com/electron-userland/electron-webpack-quick-start) used as basis for this project.

 ```bash
 # install dependencies